Cisco Nexus 9500 Parallel Upgrade Process

 Cisco Nexus 9500 Series switches support parallel upgrade as the default method.
 The parallel method upgrades the modules in the batches (as outlined in the following illustration) instead of upgrading the modules one after the other.

-The steps for the parallel upgrade process on Cisco Nexus 9500 Series switches are:
+The steps for the parallel upgrade process on Cisco Nexus 9500 Series switches are the following:

 - After the switchover is performed in a parallel upgrade, the secondary supervisor takes over.
 The installer determines the current line cards and the fabric modules.